StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/required_permissions.md

 ## Elasticsearch

-Rancher Observability uses Elasticsearch to store its indices.
+SUSE Observability uses Elasticsearch to store its indices.
 There are some additional requirements for the nodes that Elasticsearch runs on.

 As the `vm.max_map_count` Linux system setting is usually lower than required for Elasticsearch to start, an init container is used that runs in privileged mode and as the root user.
 The init container is enabled by default to allow the `vm.max_map_count` system setting to be changed.

 ### Disable the privileged Elasticsearch init container

-In case you or your Kubernetes/OpenShift administrators don't want the privileged Elasticsearch init container to be enabled by default, you can disable this behavior in the file `values.yaml` used to install Rancher Observability:
+In case you or your Kubernetes/OpenShift administrators don't want the privileged Elasticsearch init container to be enabled by default, you can disable this behavior in the file `values.yaml` used to install SUSE Observability:

 {% tabs %}
 {% tab title="values.yaml" %}